University of Ouagadougou: UFR Human Sciences

 The UFR Human Sciences (UFR/SH) is made up of two branches: History-Geography and Archaeology.
 It includes four departments and two projects.
 It has 82 teachers for 4,004 students and five student laboratories.
 The degrees that students take during their studies or at the end are the DEUG, the bachelor's degree, the master and the PhD according to their major.

 UFR Legal and Politic Sciences

 The UFR Legal and Politic Sciences (UFR/SJP) was created in 1975 with two sections: one in Law and Political Science, and the other in Criminology.
 The UFR trains jurists for the private and public sectors, to promote research in the legal domain, to publish work and researchers publication.
 For the 2004-2005 academic year there were 25 teachers for 3,189 students.

 The UFR/SJP awards the following degrees: DEUG I, DEUG II (university diploma) Bachelor's degree, Master, DESS (postgraduate diploma) and soon DEA and PhD.

 UFR Applied Sciences

 The UFR Applied Sciences (UFR/SEA) was created in 2000.
 It has three departments — Mathematics and Computer, Physics, and Chemistry — and 12 laboratories available for students.
-Like the other UFR, the UFR/SEA awards the same degrees according to the student's major.
+Like the other UFRs, the UFR/SEA awards the same degrees according to the student's major.